Let’s take it back to day one…

 2. You Don’t Need to Offer Everything

-Saying no felt so scary and honestly, unnatural at first.
+Saying no felt so scary and honestly just straight up unnatural as a recovering people pleaser.
 But once I stopped being everything for everyone, I started being exactly what someone needed.

 Some of my favorite clients are the ones who’ve already tried to build their own site.
 They’re over the endless Canva templates and YouTube tutorials.
 They dread having to make changes or updates.
 They want a professional who can take it off their plate and do it right.

-So if you’re worried no one will pay you what you’re worth — remember this: your dream clients are out there.
-They just need to hear how you can help.
+So if you’re worried no one will pay you what you’re worth, remember this: your dream clients are out there.
+They just need to hear how you can help them.

-Final thoughts, starting a creative business is not easy — but it gets better when you build with strategy, clarity, and intention.
-And hopefully these tips help you from learning the hard way, like me.
+Final thoughts, starting a creative business is not easy but it gets better when you just start.
+Build with strategy, clarity, and intention and hopefully these tips help you from learning the hard way, like me.

 You’re more ready than you think.